 #2 Regular Exercise (Have Fun, Be Accountable and Be Consistent)

 Exercise with its infinite number of benefits is a no-brainer.
 Once in a while, I will go for a swim, go for a jog or head to the gym.
 I have access to these facilities within my complex yet I was never consistent.
 I gave excuses and skipped exercise.
 Heck, I bought a road bike once and sold it second hand without riding it once!
 My failure to exercise regularly was because of three reasons - 1) I didn’t enjoy these activities, 2) I was not strict with myself and 3) I wasn’t consistent.

 I started playing squash with my good friend Dino.
-I love playing squash because it is a high-intensity sport and more importantly, I find it fun!
-We purposely book a squash court (which costs money) few days prior to the game and this works amazingly to make myself accountable.
-Squash requires two to play, I’ve already told Dino that I will be joining him and we’ve paid for the court.
-Now that there’s a friend’s trust (commitment) and money on the line, whether I’m tired or it rains, I will go out of my way to show up.
+I love playing squash because it is an high-intensity sport and more importantly, I find it fun!
+We purposely book a squash court (which costs money) few days prior to the game and this works to make myself accountable.
+Squash requires two to play.
+I’ve already told Dino that I will be joining him and we’ve paid for the court.
+Now that there’s a friend’s trust (commitment) and money on the line, whether I’m tired. if it rains, or even if I don't feel like it, I will still go out of my way to show up.
 It’s been several months since we started playing together and I’ve never missed a single week!
-Now I’ve upped-the-ante and started to do endurance and muscle strengthening workouts at home.
+Now I’ve upped-the-ante and started to do endurance and muscle strengthening workouts at home and at the gym.
 I consistently make myself motivated by tracking my progress (an app called Strides which I will share below).